 Your home insurance will cover any physical damage to your pool’s structure if it’s part of your policy.
 Keep in mind that this is only when a covered peril causes damage.
 Perils are disasters that can threaten your home or any other structures on the property.
 There are 16 perils that most insurers cover.
 Here are some of the most common:

 You may need to add other structure blanket coverage if you have a pool.
 This is because your pool is separate from your home.
 This applies whether it’s an in-ground or not.
 Some insurers will allow you to buy blanket coverage.
 This lets you choose which structures you’d like to add to your policy.
 Be sure to check with your insurer to see if you need blanket coverage to cover your swimming pool.

 Your homeowner’s policy will cover quite a bit, but it doesn’t cover any damages you cause.
 Damages because you didn’t maintain your pool aren’t a reason to file a claim.
 Insurers will only cover damages that outside forces cause.

-Insurers won’t cover any pool damages from ice.
-Draining the pool during the winter is a normal part of pool maintenance to prevent damages.
+Insurers won’t cover any damages from ice.
+Draining the pool during the winter is a normal part of maintenance to prevent damage.
 Not doing so is a lack of maintenance and won’t be part of your policy.